-Furthering economic and social development while ensuring that it meets the needs of the present without compromising the ability of future generations to meet their own needs.
+To go ahead into an economic and social development ensuring that it meets the needs of the present without compromising the ability of future generations to meet their own needs.

-This is the generally accepted definition of “sustainable development”, which refers to the concept of compatibility between development of economic activities and environmental protection.
+This is the widely accepted definition of “sustainable development”, which refers to the notion of compatibility between development of economic activities and environmental protection.

 On 25 September 2015, in continuity with the Millennium Development Goals, the UN-Assembly General adopted the 2030 Agenda for sustainable development, that showed the guidelines for international activities for the following 15 years.
 The 17 Sustainable Development Goals included in the 2030 Agenda represent the global action plan of the United Nations to eradicate poverty, protect the planet and ensure prosperity for all.

 Sustainable Development Goals (SDGs) refer to several dimensions of development which involve environmental, social, economic and institutional issues, outlining a global action plan for the next 15 years.
 The way to forward at the international level is defined by the Cape Town Global Action Plan, the strategy to implement the actions necessary for the modernisation and strengthening of statistical systems at the national and global levels.